data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

 finite value horizon and certainly in finance that's stuff that can be quite short hopefully that answers the question.

-Are there anymore while actually well well we're kind of pause?
+Are there anymore while
+actually well well we're kind of pause?
 No that was the only question.
-Okay okay well hopefully that answers and all continue on yeah
+Okay okay well hopefully that answers and all continue on yeah.

 ### Machine Learning (34:06)